dadleyy/orient-beetle/README.md

 _For more information on how to prepare the ssl/tls components for our redis connection, refer to [`.docs/redis-help.md`](.docs/redis-help.md)_.

+Once your environment and certificate file have been prepared, the firmware can be compiled from the `beetle-pio` directory:

 ```
 $ cd src/beetle-pio
 $ pio run -t upload             <- will attempt to compile + upload to device